 "The project had come through a pretty stark halt in the housing downturn and the financing markets’ meltdown," Geller said, "and the idea was essentially to buy time in hopes that both those things would loosen up and we could get back in the game.
 And that’s starting to happen."

-Geller predicted that next year, the spigot for state funding of affordable-housing developments would turn back on, "which is a huge thing."
-The best-case scenario is that the CDC could borrow funds through the state to launch the local project by completing the site design.
+Geller predicted that next year, the spigot for state funding of affordable-housing developments would turn back on, "which is a huge thing.

 "I’m very optimistic," said Geller.